 Synoptic-scale processes, such as upper-level PV anomalies, can reduce the tropospheric stratification beneath the anomaly, and can thus favour convective overturning if the static stability is sufficiently reduced and some form of initial lifting is provided (Doswell, 1996; Funatsu and Waugh, 2008; Schlemmer et al., 2010).
-Static stability can be expressed in several forms (Gates, 1960).
-We follow the approach of Funatsu and Waugh (2008), and compute static stability as
+Static stability can be expressed in several contribution of the upper-level forcing to the QG ascent in the regions of EPEs.

-$$S = -g \frac{\partial \theta}{\partial p} \tag{5}$$
+$$S = -g \frac{\partial \theta}{\partial p} \qquad (5)$$